tdrhq/bknr.cluster/README.md

 ## Raft, braft

 This library is built on the shoulder of giants.
-Obviously, bknr.datastore.
+For one, bknr.datastore.

 But also, the [Raft Consensus Protocol](https://en.wikipedia.org/wiki/Raft_(algorithm))